GarrettOlitsky/rental-alerts-saas/README.md

 # Rental Alerts SaaS

 A Python SaaS MVP that scrapes rental property listings and displays them in a simple dashboard.
-This project demonstrates **backend scraping, frontend UI, and basic project structure** for a portfolio-ready GitHub repository.

 ---